-Bassets are the breed of French origin, descendants of St. Hubert's Hound, a dog similar to today's Bloodhound.
+Bassets are a breed of French origin, descendants of St. Hubert's Hound, a dog similar to today's Bloodhound.
 The monks from the monastery of St. Hubert in medieval France wanted a short legged dog capable of sniffing under bushes and dense forests since hunting was classic sport at the time.
 Both breeds Basset and Scenthound St. Hubert (Bloodhound) pursue, but do not kill their prey.
 Bassetts was originally used for hunting preparations against moles and hares.
 For the first time the word Bassett is used to indicate the breed in 1585 in illustrated text for hunting.
 Early French Basset strongly resembled to the Artesian-Norman Basset, breed that exists today.
 This is one of the six recognized French Basset breeds.
 Originates from Artois and Normandy around 1600, the Norman Basset looks a lot like the Basset Hound but is lighter.

 In 1866, Lord Geluey transported two Bassett puppies in England.
 In 1874 the breed was presented to the public by Sir Everett Mileys.
 The breed was recognized in England in 1882 and in 1884 acquired its own club, a year later the breed was accepted in the United States.
 The current standard was approved in 1964.